edge-group-polito/Side-Channel-Dojo/README.md

 3. Rely on open source [Verible](https://opentitan.org/guides/getting_started/index.html#step-7a-install-verible-optional) to format files
 4. Rely on Vivado to synthetisize desing on FPGA
-5. The SCA attacks are run on the chipwhisperer board CW305 while the power traces are captured with picoscope 5000a Needed chipwhisperer virtual envirnoment to run the attacks, to recreate the pyenv the requirements can be found in `sca_jupyter` directory
+5. The SCA attacks are run on the chipwhisperer board CW305 while the power traces are captured with picoscope 5000a Chipwhisperer python virtual envirnoment requirements can be found in `sw` directory
 ### Building RTL simulation platform
 To run the RTL simulation on Verilator
 ```